ibm-cloud-docs/openwhisk/actions.md

     ```
     {: screen}

-If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>` with your create command instead of the path to the local app.
-When updating an action within a Docker image, make sure to include an image tag that is not `latest`.
-By default, the image tagged `latest` is used, which could mean that the actual latest image is not used.
+    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the path to the local app.
+Manage your images well by not using the `latest` tag whenever possible.
+When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.
     {: tip}

 ## Binding parameters to actions